axiom-data-science/portal-docs/overview.rst

 	Datasets listed in the catalog that can be viewed in the map are indicated by the globe icon |catalog_globe_icon|.

 The map is highly customizable via the ``Settings`` and ``Legend`` menus to enable deep exploration of the data.
 Advanced charting features allow you to view and summarize multiple datasets, and to create custom :ref:`data-views-overview` to compare data sources, bin by time, or plot climatologies and anomalies of timeseries datasets.

+.. only:: not ioos

-You can use the map to create and share custom compilations of biological, sensor, and model outputs to spotlight environmental events or geographic locations.
+	Additionally, uou can use the map to create and share custom compilations of biological, sensor, and model outputs to spotlight environmental events or geographic locations.

 For more details, please see the :ref:`view-layer-metadata-how-to` page.